playframework/playframework/documentation/manual/detailedTopics/configuration/ThreadPools.md

 Then in your code, you would create futures and pass the relevant execution context for the type of work that future was doing.

+> **Note:** The configuration namespace can be chosen freely, as long as it matches the dispatcher ID passed to `Akka.system.dispatchers.lookup`.

 ### Few specific thread pools

 This is a combination between the many specific thread pools and the highly synchronized profile.
 You would do most simple IO in the default execution context and set the number of threads there to be reasonably high (say 100), but then dispatch certain expensive operations to specific contexts, where you can limit the number of them that are done at one time.